tupl-tufts/rdl/README.md

 RDL checks if a value matches a singleton type using `equal?`.
 As a consequence, singleton string types aren't currently possible.

+Note that the type `nil` behaves specially with singleton types.
+While `nil` can in general be used anywhere any type is expected, it *cannot* be used where a singleton type is expected.
+For example, `nil` could not be a return value of `Dir#mkdir` or `Float#angle`.

 ### Self Type